dustinpfister/blog_posts/_posts/threejs-vector3-apply-euler.md

 ### 1.3 - Version Numbers matter with threejs

 When I wrote this post I was using r127 of threejs.
+I have made a habit of making sure that I always mentioning what version I was using when writing a post like this because of code breaking changes that are made to the library often.

 ## 2 - Basic Vector3.applyEuler example